hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 they're in, can be brought from C to Z, all the way to the bottom.
 Instead of talking about deadlines and epics, we can focus the brains of the entire organization on what matters in the end - not whether an epic got stretched or not - but if a good idea was right.

+## Introducing Agile Roadmaps

+The frustration with the dusty planning surrounding current roadmaps, combined with the key quote from one of our leaders let us to creating a new type of roadmap.
+We dub this as "agile roadmaps", as it moves away the focus from mechanical epic deadline chasing, to honest and scientific hypothesis validation.

+A more agile roadmap in our eyes needs to be one that itself looks more iterative, more cyclical, instead of an assortment from long bars from the nineties.

+Feel free to give the demo a try here, and let us know what you think!

+With this MVP we are looking to validate our own hypotheses on this matter, and we'd like to see the results.
+If given enough interest we would be happy to pursue this approach and build it out further.